Alameda & Contra Costa Counties

 Organizations like Copwatch can no longer respond to incidents in progress

-The CHP and Palo Alto demonstrate that DOJ compliance doesn't require full encryption.
-The East Bay chose the most restrictive approach without adequately considering alternatives.
+CHP and Palo Alto comply with the same DOJ requirements without full encryption.
+The East Bay chose the most restrictive approach without testing alternatives that work elsewhere in California.

 The CHP Model